focal-lab/focal-website-2/content/positions/old/field-crew-member/index.md

 Please submit a cover letter (including your interest in the position and relevant experience), CV/resume, and contact information for 2-3 references (including name, organization, email, and relationship to you) using [this Google form](https://forms.gle/NyUFPgEbECxtMnx97).
-For questions about the position, contact Derek Young, djyoung@udavis.edu.
+For questions about the position, contact Derek Young, djyoung@ucdavis.edu.